 Take health and convenience into consideration before you puff that cigarette.
 Be a responsible condo resident and know the smoking etiquettes —do’s and don’ts of smoking in a condominium building.

 DO Read The Contract

-Before signing and moving in, review your homeowner’s or renting contract.
+Brush up on the rental law in the Philippines before signing and moving in, review your homeowner’s or renting contract.
 If you are a smoker, you should know that more and more condos and buildings are expanding their smoking ban to various areas.
 Aside from health and preference of more condo dwellers, it is a safety precaution against fire, for example.